-- Conservation status CH: Endangered; species with high national priority
+- Conservation status CH: Near Threatened (DE, FR); species with high national priority

 One possible threat to the wildcat is the omnipresent domestic cat.
 The latter is not a descendant from the European wildcat, but from the African wildcat (Felis lybica).
 The domestic cat achieved a wide distribution over central Europe from approx. 900 AD onwards and is nowadays among the most popular and most widespread domestic animals.
 Mating between a domestic cat and a wildcat can produce fertile young – so-called hybrids.
 For a species with only a small remaining population size and/or fragmented populations, hybridisation can become a serious threat by the eradication of the genetic wild form.
 To what degree this threat exists for the European wildcat is currently the subject of several studies.
 A multi-year study in Germany collected several thousand hair samples.
 The degree of hybridisation was found to be around 3%.
 Meanwhile in Scotland, the wildcat is largely regarded as genetically extinct as a result of hybridisation with domestic cats (Review of the conservation Status of the wildcat in Scotland).
 It is still unclear which factors promote or prevent hybridisation.
 This question is also subject of KORA’s wildcat project.